emanuelenardi/EmanueleNardi/README.md

     </a>
   </p>

-  _"These are the tools I use every day to stay organized, productive, and efficient."_
+  These are **the tools I rely on every day** to stay organized, focused, and make progress without losing my mind.

   ### Programming languages